-A limited number of distributors account for a large portion of our business.
+Because a limited number of distributors account for a large portion of our business, the loss of any significant distributor would adversely affect our revenues.

 Our programming networks depend upon agreements with a limited number of cable television system operators and other multichannel video distributors.
 In 2010, Comcast and DirecTV each accounted for at least 10% of our net revenues.
 The loss of any significant distributor could have a material adverse effect on our revenues.